Our Chambers provides a Direct Access Service, offering high-quality legal advice and advocacy from leading barristers in their fields.

-Pavocat Chambers will always endeavour to provide you with a first-class service and, when it is appropriate to do so, we will also recommend leading solicitors and our professional partners to provide full litigation support services.
+Pavocat Chambers will always endeavour to provide you with a first-class legal service and, when appropriate, will recommend leading solicitors and our professional partners to provide full litigation support services.

 Not all cases are suitable for Direct Access, so it is important to determine whether yours is.
 If your case is relatively straightforward, you might be suitable for the public access scheme.
 Moreover, the scheme works best when clients are well-organised and have the ability to themselves carry out the administration preparation needed for their case.